[All photos by BUILD LLC]

 Enhancing the Corners

 True corner windows (glass meeting glass) are costly, design-intensive, (unless you live in Palm Springs, you’ll need an energy consultant on board the project,) and superfluous when it really comes down to it.
-The glazed corners of a house can be expressed through conventional, cost-effective means.
-Our strategy is to create inset bays at the corners to differentiate between the walls and fenestrated corners of the house.
+The glazed corners of a house can be expressed through conventional, cost-effective, and durable means.
+Our strategy is to create inset bays at the corners to differentiate between the walls and fenestrated (window) corners of the house.
 We’ll get into the detailing of this technique below.

 Warming Up the Palette

 The envelope of most structures needs to be weather-proof, durable, and low-maintenance.
-This often requires sturdy materials that may lack warmth, texture, or detail.
+This often requires sturdy materials that may not provide all the warmth, texture, or detail we envision for the final product.
 Strategic locations around the envelope, like subtractions in the volume, offer opportunities to add more refined materials to the exterior palette.
-We like to slip cedar in at these subtractions, as these areas are slightly more protected from the elements and are typically points of entry/exit (where one is up close to the material finish).
-These locations sometimes create opportunities to extend the warmer material to the adjacent interior spaces.
+We like to use pre-stained clear cedar at these subtractions, as these areas are more protected from the elements and are typically points of entry/exit (where one is up close to the material finish).
+These locations can also create opportunities to extend the warmer material to the adjacent interior spaces.

 Building in the Weathering